cf-toolsuite/cf-butler/README.md

 ### Filtering spaces

 > Note: if you activate a space blacklist it will take precedence over an organization blacklist!
+Only one type of blacklist may be in effect.

 #### Blacklist